 Selling Your Business

-When selling, enlist the help of an accountant, broker, or business valuator to ensure your business is properly priced.
-These professionals can help you get the best price possible for your business, without leaving any money on the table.
+When selling, enlist the help of an accountant, broker, or business valuator to ensure your business is priced properly.
+Professionals can help you get the best price for your business.
+You can also use market research to understand and prove your company’s value when you put it up for sale.

 Succession Planning